 The Pareto principle is known as the 80/20 rule.
 It states that in any given scenario, 80% of the outcomes are the result of 20% of causes.
-The principal was named after Vilfredo Pareto, a professional economist from Italy, who observed that 20% of the people were responsible for 80% of the nation’s income.
+The principal was named after Vilfredo Pareto, a professional economist from Italy, who observed that 20 percent of the people were responsible for 80 percent of the nation’s income.

 The Pareto principle has been used in a wide range of industries, from manufacturing, hospitality, health, software development, and marketing, to show that small things can have a big impact.
 This has allowed organizations to shift their efforts towards activities that truly matter to their customers and bottom line.

 How the Pareto Principle (80 20 Rule) Can Be Used